Satisfactory Academic Progress (SAP) Policy: Graduate Students

 - Active duty military deployment

 - Other unexpected extenuating circumstances beyond a student’s control

 In all cases, circumstances must be sufficiently documented.

 If unexpected circumstances occur and the student wishes to appeal their status, a Satisfactory Academic Progress Appeal form must be submitted to the Office of Financial Aid.
 A student must meet with the appropriate academic school designee to discuss and document the appeal, and the academic school designee will recommend whether a student’s eligibility should be reinstated.
 Appeal guidelines include:

 - The appeal must include appropriate documentation of the circumstances that led to the appeal and how a student will demonstrate successful academic progress at the next evaluation.

 - If a student is able to meet SAP policy standards within one enrollment period, the SAP Appeal form and its documentation will be submitted to the Office of Financial Aid.
 The SAP Appeals Committee will review an appeal and make a final determination.

 - The SAP Appeals Committee will review progress at the end of each enrollment period.
-If a student is not meeting the terms of an Academic Plan, financial aid eligibility will be suspended until he/she regains SAP.
+If a student is not meeting the terms of an academic plan, financial aid eligibility will be suspended until the student regains SAP.

 - Students will be granted up to two appeals during their entire academic program.